moste00/PDF-Indexer/README.md

 You can invoke the script like this

-    python indexer.py PDF="PATH\TO\PDF\FILE\INCLUDING\EXTENTSION.pdf" IDX="PATH\TO\OUTPUT\FILE\INCLUDING\EXTENSION.txt" #Lecture1=1..10
+    python indexer.py PDF="PATH\TO\PDF\FILE\INCLUDING\EXTENTSION.pdf" IDX="PATH\TO\OUTPUT\FILE\INCLUDING\EXTENSION.txt" "#Lecture1=1..10"

 This invocation will, in addition to creating the overall index specified by IDX, also create a sub-index of only the the first 10 pages, in a file named Lecture1.txt.
 And thus you have only the words of Lecture 1 indexed.
+You can add any number of page groups this way.

-The page group name minus the leading '#' is the path to its output file.
-If no extension is found the DEFAULT_EXTENSION from config.py will be used.
+The page group name minus the leading '#' and the trailing '=' is the path to its output file.
+If no extension is specified the DEFAULT_EXTENSION from config.py will be used.
+Notice the string quotations around the whole page group.

 ## Customizing The Output Format
 The way format customization works is that the script calls callback functions in config.py before or after key events in the printing process, and the return objects are printed to the output file.

 For example, suppose we want to print in the json format.
 First we need to invoke the script like this

-    python indexer.py PDF="PATH\TO\PDF\FILE\INCLUDING\EXTENTSION.pdf" IDX="PATH\TO\OUTPUT\FILE\INCLUDING\EXTENSION.txt" #Lecture1.json=1..10
+    python indexer.py PDF="PATH\TO\PDF\FILE\INCLUDING\EXTENTSION.pdf" IDX="PATH\TO\OUTPUT\FILE\INCLUDING\EXTENSION.txt" "#Lecture1.json=1..10"

 But that is not enough, the file config.py must also contain the following function defintions